Don’t African countries need fossil fuels to develop, like the Global North?

 African economies are losing up to 5% of their income every year due to the extreme weather that climate change causes: floods, droughts and extreme heat.

 By choosing renewables, African countries can help to avoid the floods, droughts and extreme heat that are already killing large numbers of people on our continent and elsewhere.
 This is now possible!
 Renewable energy is reliable and cheaper to install than fossil fuels.
-This means it can provide cheaper electricity to citizens.
+This means it can provide cheaper electricity to citizens over time.
 It also creates far more jobs – and does not cause climate change!

 Fossil fuels now mostly benefit a few elites, while causing long-term harm to everyone else.